 This two track single has sparked the interest of publications such as WXPN’s The Key, Mystic Sons, Tome to the Weather Machine, etc and is regularly played on NAAC radio.
 Wait continues to further solidify Cigarettes for Breakfast goal to keep pushing the sonic boundaries of shoegaze & dream-pop while attempting to encapsulate the simple, chaotic, emotional, and beautiful nature of life.
 Wait was mixed by Matt Whiteford at The Hatch Studio and mastered by Alex Santilli at Spicehouse Sound.

-The band, now consisting of Matt Whiteford, Tony Rossi, Donnie CoCo, Chris Doyle, and Cameron Kynett, is currently working on new material and eagerly awaiting the safe return of live performances.
+The band, now consisting of Matt Whiteford, Tony Rossi, Donnie CoCo, Chris Doyle, and Cameron Kynett, is currently working on a full length album rumored to be released in 2022.